What are APR fees on a mortgage?

 -

 It depends on the type of mortgage you have.
-If you picked a fixed-rate mortgage, your APR won’t change.
-If you have an adjustable-rate mortgage, your APR won’t change during the introductory period, but it can fluctuate afterward.
+If you have a fixed-rate mortgage, your APR won’t change unless you refinance.
+If you have an adjustable-rate mortgage, the APR won’t reflect any increases to the interest rate over the life of the loan.

 -